 My mother said that after LKY death many people will start bringing out the dirt of Lee’s family to vent out their anger and frustration and I am surprised that I am one of them because those who know me they know where I stand in regard to LKY in particular.

 I would like to share this article in today Straits Time written by Minister Mentor Lee Kuan Yew’s daughter Lee Wei Ling who is the director of National Neuroscience Institute.

 I was born and bred in Singapore.
-This is my home, to which I am tied by family and friends.
-Yet many Singaporeans find me eccentric, though most are too polite to verbalise it.
+This is my home, to which I am tied to family and friends.
+Yet many Singaporeans find me eccentric, though most are too polite to verbalize it.
 I only realized how eccentric I am when one friend pointed out to me why I could not use my own yardstick to judge others.

 I dislike intensely the elitist attitude of some in our upper socio-economic class.
 I have been accused of reverse snobbery because I tend to avoid the wealthy who flaunt their wealth ostentatiously or do not help the less fortunate members of our society.

 I treat all people I meet as equals, be it a truck driver friend or a patient and friend who belongs to the richest family in Singapore.

 I appraise people not by their usefulness to me but by their character.
 I favor those with integrity, compassion, and courage.
 I feel too many among us place inordinate emphasis on academic performance, job status, appearance, and presentation.

 I am a doctor and director of the smallest public sector hospital in Singapore, the National Neuroscience Institute (NNI).
 I have 300 staff, of whom 100 are doctors.
 I emphasize to my doctors that they must do their best for every patient regardless of paying status.
 I also appraise my doctors on how well they care for our patients, not by how much money they bring in for NNI.